 In this module, we will examine sea level change at various temporal and spatial scales to gain a perspective and understanding of these current issues.
 In later modules, we will look at case studies in which sea level rise plays a major role in the daily lives of people in communities around the U.S. and the world and consider the implications for the future of these communities.

-Begin by watching the following 6 minutes 20 second introductory Rising Sea Levels video from NBC.
+Begin by watching the following 6-minutes 20-second video Rising Sea Levels - Changing Planet from the National Science Foundation.
 Learn and make notes on the main takeaway points.
 These points will recur in this module Note: the narrator incorrectly says that 3 mm of sea level rise is equivalent to 1.2 inches.
 It is actually 0.12 inches.

 Rising Sea Levels